regcs/AliceLG/README.md

 After the installation you find a _Looking Glass_ tab in each Blender viewport.
 Depending on your current selections, the tab shows up to four control panels & subpanels:

-- **Looking Glass.** Contains the Looking Glass display selection, a view resolution selection, and a button to turn on/off the Lightfield Window.
+- **Looking Glass.** Contains the Looking Glass display selection, a view resolution selection, and a button to turn on/off the lightfield window.
 Furthermore, it has two subpanels:

    - **Camera Setup.** Select one of the cameras in the scene to setup a view for the Looking Glass and the quilt rendering.
 Once

    - **Quilt Setup & Rendering.** Controls for starting a quilt render.

 - **Lightfield Window.** The lightfield / hologram is rendered to a separate window, which needs to be placed inside your Looking Glass display.
 In this category you find options to switch between two different modes for the lightfield Window: _Viewport_ and _Quilt Viewer_.
+It has two subpanels:

    - **Lightfield Cursor.** In _Viewport_ mode you have the option to display a lightfield mouse cursor in the lightfield window.
 Only works if the lightfield window is the active window.